di-cps22/di-cps22.github.io/index.md

 ## Submission Guidelines
-To be announced soon.
+Submitted papers can be up to 12 pages (long papers) or 6 pages (short papers) including appendices and references.
+Submissions must use the IEEE conference format.
+Only PDF or latex-zipped files will be accepted.
+There is no requirement to anonymize the submissions; Authors may choose to submit anonymously or not.
+Accepted papers will be published by the ACM Press and/or the ACM Digital Library; however, authors can choose to opt out of formal proceedings.
+We welcome prior work published in conferences or journals.
+Each accepted paper must be presented by a registered author.
+Submissions not meeting these guidelines risk immediate rejection.
+For questions about these policies, please contact the chairs.

 ## Important Dates
-To be announced soon.
+* Paper Submission Deadline: February 1, 2022 (23:59 Anywhere on Earth time)
+* Notification of Acceptance/Rejection: February 28, 2022
+* Camera-Ready Papers Due: (hard deadline): March 7, 2022

 ## Program Chairs
-* Rahul Bhadani (The University of Arizona)
 * Ayan Mukhopadhyay (Vanderbilt University)
 * Raphael Stern (University of Minnesota)
+* Rahul Bhadani (The University of Arizona)
 * Aron Laszka (University of Houston)
 * Katie Driggs-Campbell (University of Illinois, Urbana Champaign)